Home » Oldmasters Museum in Brussels: the Museum of Flemish Painting

 How much are tickets for the Oldmasters Museum in Brussels

-Tickets for the Oldmasters Museum are combined with those for the Fin de Siecle Museum and cost about €10, as does the Magritte Museum alone.
-There should also be a combined ticket, but if you want to visit all the Royal Museums of Fine Arts of Belgium, you will save money by buying the Brussels City Card, the official tourist pass of the Belgian capital.
+Tickets for the Oldmasters Museum are combined with those for the Fin-de-Siecle Museum and cost about €10, as does the Magritte Museum alone.
+There should also be a combined ticket, but if you want to visit all the Royal Museums of Fine Arts of Belgium, you will save money by buying the Brussels City Card with public transport.

 Audio guides are rented separately at the entrance of the Oldmasters Museum and cost €4.
 The Royal Museums of Fine Arts of Belgium offer free admission every first Wednesday of the month from 1:00 pm for the permanent collection only.
 The free admission does not apply to temporary exhibitions, so I recommend you see what’s on because, on days with free admission, you risk finding a lot of people and not seeing something that interests you.